viky-ai/website/guides/getting-started/index.md

   </p>
 </aside>

-- Number.
+- `12`: Number.
-- Road type.
+- `avenue`: Road type.
-- Road name.
+- `de Flandres`: Road name.
-- Postal code (i.e. a specific pattern of numbers).
+- `75019`: Postal code (i.e. a specific pattern of numbers).
-- City.
+- `Paris`: City.
 - It could optionally contain information about the apartment, building, floor.

+It could optionally contain information about the apartment, building, floor.

 viky.ai contains already some generic agents to support you in this creation: numbers and French cities.